wintermute28/hero_admin_panel_template/README.md

+# Hero admin panel

-This is test project with hero admin panel!
+This is test project with hero admin panel

+Technologies: React + Redux